 As dancers, we tend to love routines.
 Plie, tendu, degagge.
 Warm-up, progressions, combo.
 Pre-show rituals.
 Post-performance commemorations – mine was always a cheeseburger and Coke!
 Routines are necessary to our dance training and can make performances special.
 But in our daily lives, routines can easily become stifling.
 With my son rapidly approaching his first birthday, I … More The #Monthly Message: Find a Rhythm That Enhances Your Life, Not a Routine That Stifles It

-About a year ago (maybe more – time flies!), someone in a dance teachers’ group on Facebook posed an interesting question: What are the 5 skills that you think are most important for your students to learn?
-This was a particularly vexing topic for me, because I had a hard time even deciding what counts … More My Top 5 Movement Skills Your Students Should Master
+This particular blog series – “My Top 5 Skills Your Students Should Know” – was inspired by a question posed in a dance teachers’ group on Facebook a while back: What are the 5 skills that you think are most important for your students to learn?
+As I’ve written in the past, I initially struggled … More My Top 5 Creative and Performance Skills Your Students Should Strive For

 The arrival of September officially marks the arrival of the back to school season.
 The start of a “new year” affords us the opportunity to create brand new communities in our classrooms and studios.
 So often, we are tempted to immediately jump into technique and choreography, but taking time for team-building exercises and community building … More My Favorite Introduction Games

 Life with a mobile ten month old and a freelance dance career rarely slows down, but the last few weeks have been exceptionally whirlwind-esque.
 Just about a month ago, I learned that my grandmother had experienced a sudden illness.
 Within a few days my son and I were on a plane back home to the … More The #MonthlyMessage: Don’t be afraid of stillness